cardrank/cardrank/README.md

 * [`TwoPlusTwoRanker`][two-plus-two-ranker] - the [2+2 forum][tangentforks] poker hand evaluator, using a 130 MiB lookup table

-See [below for more information](#default-ranker) on the default ranker in use by the package, and for information on [using build tags to disable][build-tags] for different scenarios.
+See [below for more information](#default-ranker) on the default ranker in use by the package, and for information on [using build tags][build-tags] to enable/disable functionality for different target runtime environments.

 #### Default Ranker